 In the previous article we’ve outlined most of the essential tools for repair and maintenance of classic Nikons and Nikkors.
 Now, we’ll be discussing the best application for these tools so that you’ll less likely to destroy your gear by stripping or snapping a screw.

-Just like everything else in life, you may mess up in your first few projects and that is OK.
-In my case, I messed up three projects because there is just not a lot of online materials for this and any useful information out there are scattered or can be irrelevant at times.
-The lack of proper tools when I first started was also a big contributor to my failed projects since I thought that it would be just as simple as fixing your average kitchen appliance.
+Just like everything else in life, you may mess up in your first few projects and that is okay.
+In my case, I messed up a few projects since there are not a lot of online material for this and any useful information out there are scattered or can be irrelevant at times.
+The lack of proper tools when I first started is a big contributor to my failed projects since I thought that it would be as simple as fixing a kitchen appliance.
 The good thing is I have managed to fix the failed projects now and I’ll show you how to prevent messing up your project from my experiences.

-This guide isn’t going to be organized in any order, I’ll be updating this from time-to-time as I find new ways or remember anything that I have done in a previous project.
-A good deal has been discussed on the previous article so please refer to that as well and I will try not to repeat anything that can be found there.
+This guide isn’t going to be organized in any order, I’ll be updating this from regularly as I find new ways or remember anything that I have done in a previous project.
+A good deal has already been discussed in the previous article so please refer to that as well and I will try not to repeat anything that can be found there.

 Screws and Drivers:

 The rule is to use the right type of driver for the right head type.
-If the tip of the driver does not fit the screw’s head properly and there is play then you are using the wrong driver.
+If the tip of the driver won’t fit the head properly and there is play then you are using the wrong driver.
 Forcing your way will just strip the head so stop and find the right size or modify one to fit.
-This is simple for slotted drivers, crosspoint drivers are a little tricky and you should only buy ones that will fit the heads perfectly.
-Of equal importance is the direction in which you’re turning your driver. clockwise for tightening, counter-clockwise to loosen, always remember this – “lefty-loosey, righty-tighty“.
-This isn’t a rule because you’ll find left-handed threads where the reverse is true.
-This mostly occur with cameras than lenses, those screws are usually found near the advance mechanism of a camera.
-It’s rare to find one and it’s difficult to determine which one should go which way.
+This is simple for slotted drivers, cross-point drivers are a bit tricky and you should only buy ones that will fit the slot.
+Of equal importance is the direction in which you’re turning your driver. clockwise for tightening, counter-clockwise to loosen, always remember:

-For the plus (+) drivers, if you stick to the JIS standard you will be just fine most of the time because the slots for JIS screws seem to be the same across-the-board, hence the JIS standard.
-I have never heard of anybody having a need to modify the JIS drivers at all.
+For the plus (+) drivers (cross-point), if you stick to the JIS standard you will be just fine most of the time, the slots for JIS screws seem to be the same across the board, hence the JIS standard.
+I have never heard of anybody having a need to modify the JIS drivers in any way.

 Things can be tricky for minus (-) drivers, the slots seem to come in varying widths and lengths.
-If the tip does not fit the slot perfectly then the tip is too loose and to make it fit properly you’ll need to grind the tip a bit until it fits.
-Just make sure that you grind it carefully so that you won’t grind-away too much metal from the tip and end up with a tip that’s too big to fit.
-Be sure to make the walls of the tips parallel, a wedge-shaped tip will damage the slot as you turn it.
+If the tip won’t fit the slot perfectly then the tip is too loose and to make it fit properly you’ll need to grind the tip a bit until it does.
+Just make sure that you grind it carefully so that you won’t grind away too much metal from the tip and end up with a tip that’s too big to fit.
+Be sure to make the walls of the tips as parallel as possible, a wedge-shaped tip will damage the slot as you turn it.
 The walls of the slots are parallel so your drivers should be as well.
-You’ll need a micro-meter for this or just buy the expensive ones.
+You’ll need a micrometer for this, or you can just buy the expensive ones.

-The shorter drivers are used for precision & comfort so that you will have more control and your wrist will have less strain since you are using your fingers to turn them.
+The shorter drivers are used for precision and comfort so that you will have more control and your wrists will have less strain since you are using your fingers to turn them, but you will not have enough torque.

-The longer drivers are used for larger screws that have seized due to seals, dirt or corrosion.
-They’ll provide more torque because you are using your wrists to turn them instead of your fingers.
-Their larger handles also help a lot in generating more torque.
+The longer drivers are for larger screws that have seized, sealed, dirty or corroded.
+They will provide more torque because you are using your wrists to turn them instead of your fingers.

 Always press on the screw with the proper amount of pressure.
-If there isn’t enough pressure there’s a chance that you will strip the head of your screw.
-Putting too much pressure will lead to slippage since you will lose control of the driver and that will leave a scar on any surface the tip will scratch.
+If there isn’t enough there’s a chance that you will strip the head of your screw.
+Putting too much pressure will lead to slippage too as you will lose control of the driver and that will leave a scar on any surface the tip will scratch.

-The older Nikkors have the tendency of having excessive amounts of Loctite used on the bayonet screws (and elsewhere) and you should be very careful when working with these.
-There will be times when you would need to put a drop of acetone on the screw to soften whatever they have used and just apply the correct pressure and torque to loosen them.
-I sometimes heat the screw with a butane torch to burn whatever sealant they used on the screw but since I started using the longer shafted VESSEL drivers, I don’t find this necessary anymore.
+The older Nikkors have the tendency of having excessive amounts of sealant used on the screws and you should be very careful when working with these.
+There will be times when you will need to put a drop of acetone on the thread to soften whatever they have used and just apply the correct pressure and torque to loosen them.
+I sometimes heat the screw with a butane torch to burn whatever sealant there is on the screw but since I started using the longer shafted VESSEL drivers, I don’t find this necessary anymore.
 This screw burning practice is a very common hack for auto mechanics (specially on rusted screws).
 There will be times when the only way to loosen a screw is to heat it but keep that to a minimum.

-Be aware that screws come in different sizes in accordance to its use as was discussed in the previous blog post.
+Be aware that screws come in different sizes in accordance to their use as was discussed in the previously.
 Below are illustrations of these screws and where they are usually found.

 Above is a picture of M1.7 screws used for extra-strength, usually found in these parts, the helicoid keys are a common place for these.
-Longer/bigger lenses usually have these instead of the more-common M1.4 ones.
-These are commonly found in parts of the cameras where stability is important, these can always be found in the body casting or the advance mechanisms.
+Longer or bigger lenses usually have these instead of the more common M1.4 ones.
+These are commonly found in parts of the cameras (and lenses) where stability is important, they are usually found in the chassis or the advance mechanisms, for example.

 The M2 screws are usually found in the bayonet but they can also be found in other places.
-Larger/longer lenses will have more of these in key parts of the barrel where there is a need for more stability.
-Cameras have plenty of these in the advance mechanism’s gear-train.
+Larger and longer lenses will have more of these in key parts of the barrel where there is a need for more stability.
+Cameras have plenty of these, you will need to find this out for yourself.

-M1.4 screws are generally used for the rest of the lens.
+The M1.4 screws are generally used for the rest of the lens and camera.
 This is the standard size for most smaller Nikkors.
-These can be found in more delicate parts of a camera such as the rangefinder assembly or the timing mechanisms.
+These can be found in more delicate parts of a camera such as the rangefinder assembly or the timing mechanisms (or just about anywhere else).

-Do not mind my speech and humor, hay fever and Jägermeister don’t go well together.
-Note that I burnt the paint in the aperture ring while I was heating it.
-I was in an awkward position, I cannot see very well without my glasses.
+Note that I burnt part of the paint of the aperture ring while I was heating it.
+I was in an awkward position and I can’t see very well without my glasses.
 This is the sort of thing that can easily happen when you are not careful so I hope that this will serve as a warning to you.
-Botching up a job is easy, all in the name of science.
-Please read and watch this article on how to work with Nikon bayonet screws (really important).
+Botching up a repair is easy.
+Please read this article on how to work with Nikon bayonet screws (it’s mandatory that you do).

-If a screw is difficult to remove, use a soldering bolt, heat the screw until it is too-hot for you to touch.
-Doing this will soften the compound and this will enable you to unscrew it without damaging the head.
+If a screw is difficult to remove, use a soldering bolt, heat the screw until it is too hot for you to touch.
+It’s going to soften the sealant or gunk and enable you to unscrew it without damaging the head.

 Below is an illustration from Conex, it shows the different types of heads.

-Generally, internal screws should be of a flat-head type so it’s flush with the surface to avoid fouling anything.
+Generally, internal screws should be of a flat-head type so it’s flush with the surface.
 The oval ones are for the outer cosmetic parts such as the aluminum grip.
 Pan-head ones can be found occasionally.
-The rest of the types shown are rarely used if ever.
+The rest of the types shown are rarely used.

-The metal used for the screws come in different types, too.
-Nikon used good quality stainless steel or brass screws back in the day and later used softer, inferior screws in their later lenses and cameras.
+The materials used for the screws come in different types, too.
+Nikon uses good quality stainless steel and brass screws back in the day and later used softer, inferior screws in their later lenses and cameras.

-You should also be careful about the pitch of the threads.
-Pitch is the space between ridges in the threads.
-Usually, M1.4 screws will be 0.3, M1.7 screws will be 0.35 and M2 screws will be M4.
-Using the wrong-pitched screw will result in a ruined thread.
+You should be careful about the pitch of the threads.
+Pitch is the space between ridges of the threads.
+An M1.4 screws will usually be 0.3, an M1.7 screw will be 0.35 and an M2 screw will be 4.0.
+Using the incorrect pitch will result in a stripped thread.

-If your screw’s head is badly-corroded or you stripped one accidentally, you should only use a screw or bolt extractor to remove it.
-Always remember to buy the right type irregardless of brand.
-The best one I’ve used is this on the picture below.
+If your screw’s head is badly corroded or you’ve stripped one accidentally, you should only use a screw or bolt extractor to remove it.
+Always remember to buy the right type regardless of brand.
+The best one I’ve used is this in the picture below.

-To use it, simply drill a hole on the screw that is 1mm-1.5mm (and into the shaft).
-Also make sure that you lubricate the spot with WD40 so the drill bit will not overheat or else it will dull the tip of the drill or snap it.
+To use it, simply drill a hole on the screw that is 1mm–1.5mm (and into the shaft).
+Also make sure that you lubricate the spot with WD40 so the drill bit will not overheat or else it will dull the tip of the drill or snap.
 Drilling too deep into the screw will result in flaring of the screw and its hole when you use the extractor so be careful.
 Next, put the extractor on a hex handle and twist it the opposite way.
-The screw extractor will bite-into the drilled hole and use friction and torque to force the screw out.
-If used properly, you can even remove a head-less screw.
+The extractor will bite into the drilled hole and use friction and torque to force the screw out.
+If used properly, you can even get a headless screw out.
 This is the best way to remove stuck screws.
-Avoid using gimmicky tools like Moody Tools’.
-They are just a waste of time and money (I bought a set) and it does not come with any documentation at all.
+Avoid using gimmicky tools like Moody Tools’ extractor.
+They’re a waste of money (I bought a set) and it doesn’t come with any documentation at all.
 It may work for some people but for what we want, it’s useless and over-priced.

-The extractor that we just discussed can be bought in Rakuten.
-You can use similar ones but just be sure that it is the 1mm type and is similar to what I have here.
+The extractor that we’ve just discussed can be bought in Rakuten.
+You can use similar ones, just be sure it is the 1mm type and is similar to what I have here.

-To extract screws with exposed heads that are taller than 1mm, use a set of nejisaurus screw-extraction pliers.
+To extract screws with exposed heads that are taller than 1mm, use nejisaurus screw extraction pliers.
 It does a quick, clean job.
 Just make sure that you purchase the smallest one.
 They are special pliers with a notch in the front part of the jaw to grab screw heads.
-I even managed to remove a headless screw with this once.
-So long as there is something that is exposed and is tall enough to grab, the nejisaurus will get it.
+I have managed to remove a headless screw with this once.
+So long as there is something that is exposed and is tall enough to grab, the nejisaurus will get it out.

-An alternative to the technique just described above, you can also drill the hole with the correct diameter and tapping it with a slightly larger tap.
+An alternative to the techniques I’ve described above, you can also drill the hole with the correct diameter and tapping it with a slightly larger standard size.
 For example, for a 1.4mm screw hole, use a 1.4mm drill bit and tap it with the next bigger-sized screw (1.7mm).
-Doing this will turn the hole into a 1.7mm hole so the screw size will also change.
-You can also do this for the threads that are so badly-worn that the right-sized screw turns up being too-loose it won’t even engage the threads, resulting in a free-turning screw.
+Doing this will turn the hole into a 1.7mm hole so the screw’s size will also change.
+You can also do this for the threads that are so badly worn that the right sized screw turns up being too loose it won’t even engage the threads, resulting in a free-turning screw.
 If you have to use the original screw, you can insert new material into the hole and use a tap that’s similar in size to the original screw and make a new hole.
 This is an advance technique and is difficult to master.

 Just remember that these techniques are best done on parts and surfaces of your gear that won’t be seen since they will obviously look improvised and should be used as a last resort.